 Question 2 – You mentioned dairy increasing your LDL count – which dairy products do you still consume?

 Dom’s Answer: I have a mild allergy to dairy protein, so I minimize intake.
-In people that have no allergies I think small amounts of dairy are fine.
-Having a half pound of cheese/day is probably not ideal though, and there’s always people that go crazy with dairy on a ketogenic diet and complain they are not losing weight.
+In people that have no allergies, I think small amounts of dairy are fine.
+Having a half-pound of cheese/day is probably not ideal though, and there are always people that go crazy with dairy on a ketogenic diet and complain they are not losing weight.

-Heavy cream, sour cream and butter in large amount increased my LDL (and LDL-p).
+Heavy cream, sour cream, and butter in large amounts increased my LDL (and LDL-p).
 Simply replacing the heavy cream with coconut cream and cutting my sour cream consumption in half (to 2 servings/day) caused the LDL to go back down.

-Question 3 – When it comes to artificial sweetener – are there any types that you suggest to avoid?
+Question 3 – When it comes to artificial sweeteners – are there any types that you suggest to avoid?